csulbying/angular-book/ch02/ch02-the-shell-component.md

 The built-in web server, started by the `ng serve` command, watches project source code changes and will rebuild the project when there is a change.

-## 2 The Root Component
+## 2 The Shell Component

 In Angular, a web page are built from one or more components.
 A component is similar to a native HTML element that has a view and some interactive behaviors.
 Similar to a typical HTML page, a component usualy consists of three files: an HTML template file, a CSS style file, and a TypeScript code file.
-A website has a home page and an Angular application has a root component.
+A website has a home page and an Angular application has a shell component.

 Use your IDE to open the `angular-tour-of-heroes` folder.
 The application source code is in the `src/` folder.
-The `src/app` folder has the three files for the root component.
+The `src/app` folder has the three files for the shell component.

 - `app.component.ts`: the TS code file that defines the component class.
 - `app.component.html`: the HTML template file.